A Guide to Student Loan Settlements

 Settlements probably aren’t an option for people who make on-time, minimum payments.
 A lender isn’t likely to accept a settlement for less than what you owe if they have reason to believe you will eventually be able to pay back the entirety of the loan.

-Typically, you can consider settlement is if your student loans are in default.
+Typically, you can consider settlement if your student loans are in default.
 Once a federal student loan is in default, the entire balance comes due immediately, unlike loans in good standing, where you’ll have a minimum payment due each month.

 Federal Student Loan Settlement

 If you have student loans that you’re looking to settle, you first need to make sure you qualify to do so.
-You’ll need to currently be in default—which means that, if it hasn’t already, your loan will go to collections or a debt collector.
+You’ll need to currently be in default — which means that, if it hasn’t already, your loan will go to collections or a debt collector.

 1. Waiver of fees.
 You’re now only eligible for the principal balance and interest, not the fees.